Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 The prepared environment

 The Montessori method places great importance on creating a carefully prepared learning environment.
-This environment must be adapted to the size and needs of the children, encouraging their independence and exploration.
+This environment should be adapted to the children's size and needs, encouraging their independence and exploration.

-With this in mind, the Montessori Colorful Wooden Multiplication Table - EduMath™ offers an attractive and child-friendly visual aid for learning multiplication tables.
+With this in mind, the Colorful Wooden Montessori Multiplication Table - EduMath™ offers an engaging, child-friendly visual aid for learning multiplication tables.
 Its colorful wooden design stimulates children's interest and facilitates memorization.

 Colorful Montessori multiplication table for a stimulating learning environment